ToastmastersLee/Docs/NDP500/DataSheet/NDP500-GEN2.1-Datasheet.md

-## 6. Control Box
+## 6. Control Box (Optional)

-The Control Box (CBX) wirelessly connects to a NDP500 using Wi-Fi 2.4G.
+The Control Box (CBX) wirelessly connects to an NDP500 using Wi-Fi 2.4G.
 Placed near devices like air conditioners, displays, lights, or smart curtains, the CBX acts as a bridge, enabling wired control of these devices without extensive cabling.

 <img src="../../NMP/UserManual/img/CBX/CBX200-Interface.png"  style="zoom: 33%;" />